-- (b) The control switchboard shall be provided with a plug and wiring capable of allowing an emergency generator of a suitable size to power the station to start and maintain the station's design duty point at design peak wet-weather flow. - (b)(c) The form of connection (plug or tails) must be approved by Wellington Water.
+- (a) The electrical and SCADA specification and standard design shall be obtained from Wellington Water prior to design. - (b) The control switchboard shall be provided with a plug and wiring capable of allowing an emergency generator of a suitable size to power the station to start and maintain the station's design duty point at design peak wet-weather flow. - (c) The form of connection (plug or tails) must be approved by Wellington Water.